Two-story white house in winter with snowy lawn and trees.

 Only homeowners living in a specific area, known as a special assessment district, are expected to pay the special assessment tax.

 While market value and appraised value are essential, an assessor may also use a comparative market analysis (CMA).
-A CMA helps real estate professionals estimate the value of your home by comparing it to similar properties that have recently sold in the area.
-The tool helps determine a home’s assessed value to ensure that a fair and accurate assessment is made.
+A CMA assists a real estate professional in estimating the value of your home by comparing it to similar properties that have recently sold in the area.
+The CMA tool helps determine a home’s assessed value in the fairest and most accurate way possible.

 How To Use The Assessed Value To Calculate Property Taxes

-Once the assessor determines your home’s value, this number can be used to calculate your property taxes.
-While homeowners aren’t responsible for calculating property taxes, it’s an important metric to understand if you decide to sell your home and move to a new area.
+Once the assessor determines your home’s assessed value, this number can be used to calculate your property taxes.
+While homeowners aren’t responsible for calculating their property taxes, assessed value is an important metric to understand if you decide to sell your home and move to a new area.

-Another factor that’s often used to calculate property taxes is your area’s millage (or mill) rate.
+Another factor often used to calculate property taxes is your area’s millage (or mill) rate.
 A mill rate is a tax you pay for every $1,000 of your property’s assessed value.
-One mill is equal to 1/10 of a penny or 1/1,000 of a dollar.
+One mill equals 1/10 of a penny or 1/1,000 of a dollar.

-The best way to find the mill rate in your area is by checking with your local government or tax authority.
+The best way to find the mill rate in your area is to check with your local government or tax authority.

 Property Tax Calculation Example

-Different municipalities will use different formulas for calculating property taxes.
+Not all municipalities use the same formula to calculate property taxes.
 Here’s an example of an equation your local tax assessor’s office may use to calculate your property taxes:

 Assessed value ✕ (Mill rate ÷ 1,000) = Property tax bill